What is a paper briquette maker.

-They can be made at anytime of the year even in the winter but as they need time to dry out its better to make them in the summer months if you can.
+They can be made at anytime of the year even in the winter but as they need time to dry out its better to make them in the spring or summer months if you can.

 You can use any unwanted newspapers, photocopy paper, cardboard. junk mail, wrapping paper in fact any paper that will break down into a pulp can be used.
 The aim is to make waste paper into something that will readily burn instead of using expensive traditional fuels.

 This free method of making paper logs is not only good for the environment with less trees being chopped down and reduced landfill but it’s also good for your pocket as the end product produces free heat.
 With the price of electricity and gas these days anything that you can get for free has got to be a real bonus.

 The briquette maker is a simple device and has been around for many for years, in fact I can remember my father using one when I was a young boy and that’s many years ago I can tell you.

 Apparently the average home uses something like 500kg of paper and cardboard a year so why not use that paper yourself and create your own alternative fuel supply.